latest nhpb_banner 1__compressed

 The Division of Developmental Disabilities, or DD, supports residents with intellectual disabilities, epilepsy, cerebral palsy, head injuries, autism, and certain other, short term learning disabilities.
 Staff work with clients and offer Self-Determination, Employment First, Support for Families, Individual Services and Supports, and Accessible Housing.
 Call 573-751-4054.

 The Division of Behavioral Health (DBH), is responsible for making sure evaluation, prevention, treatment, and rehabilitation services are available.
-They work to ensure that public mental health services are offered throughout the State of Missouri.
-(573) 751-8017.
+They work to ensure that public mental health services are offered to disabled kids or adults throughout the State of Missouri.
+Phone (573) 751-8017, or find free medical care clinics in Missouri.

-The state’s Department of Social Services’ Rehabilitation Services for the Blind (RSB) supports the blind and helps them attain personal and vocational success and gain self-sufficiency.
+The state’s Department of Social Services’ Rehabilitation Services for the Blind (RSB) supports the blind and helps them attain personal and vocational success.
+The agency will help them gain self-sufficiency.
 Assistance will help clients obtain their maximum potential in their own home and community, in employment, or go to school.

 Missouri Department of Health and Senior Services’ Arthritis and Osteoporosis Program